2023 Freelancer BIR Registration: 8 Steps for Self-Employed Professionals

 - Go early so you can secure your priority number for registration.
 In RDO 80 in Mandaue City, Cebu, the security guards give out priority numbers as early as 7am.
 Wear comfy clothes and bring food and water as you might end up queuing the whole day.
 It happened to me, sadly.

-Familiarize yourself with the entire process, so you already have a mental note on what to do.
+- Familiarize yourself with the entire process, so you already have a mental note on what to do.
 As for me, I’ve read several guides from Taxumo, BIR, and other blogs just to give me an idea.
 No amount of reading could prepare you for the actual legwork though.
 So brace yourself!

-When in doubt, always ask the guards or attendants.
+- When in doubt, always ask the guards or attendants.
 They aren’t the friendliest, but it’s better to ask than waste your time following the wrong process.

 Step 5: Buy Journal Ledgers for your Books of Accounts

-After 14 working days since I submitted my application, the BIR texted me that my Certificate of Registration (COR) was ready for pick-up.
+After 14 working days since my application, the BIR texted me that my Certificate of Registration (COR) was ready for pick-up.
 I went there to get my COR and paid the registration fee of ₱500.
 The cashier was not available inside the RDO so I had to pay at the PNB branch outside.
-Note that you can opt to pay your BIR dues to any of the accredited banks by your RDO.
+Note that you can opt to pay your BIR dues at any of the accredited banks by your RDO.

-Step 7: Print your official receipts
+Step 7: Print your BIR Invoice (previously Official Receipt)

-Give the following to the authorized printer:
+1) Give the following to the authorized printer:

 - Filled out BIR Form 1906 – Application for Authority to Print Receipts and Invoices